-Poor, immigrant children were also targeted in the mid-19th century for removal and placement with "good, Christian families" to assimilate and learn skills for good citizenship.
+Poor, immigrant children were also targeted in the mid-19th century for removal and placement with "good, Christian families"16 to assimilate and learn skills for good citizenship.
 Upon arrival to rural destination communities, the youth were often treated like human cargo on an auction block and expected to perform child labor.
-Sponsoring charities finally ended this "orphan train" movement (a misnomer since the majority of the children had parents) following stories of widespread trauma and abuse and a cultural shift that expanded the social concept of whiteness to include Catholic families.
-Deemed white, these families were more likely to be given aid than torn apart.
+Sponsoring

-Mental disability has been a justification for separating families since the nation's inception.
-Grafted onto European values of community order, America's early response to disability was isolated confinement; if a family could not furnish an adequate attic or basement for the task, asylums, workhouses, and prisons served the public interest.
-Over the next 200 years, these institutions grew in size and by reputation for their brutal handling of residents.
-In the 20th century, once eugenics fell out of favor, the United States moved to zealous termination of parental rights in families with a mentally disabled caregiver.
-Today, parental disability accounts for one in every five child removals by CPS.
-Furthermore, nearly one-third of children removed by CPS have a disability.23 Human Rights Watch has raised serious concerns about how low-income parents are punished with child removal when they struggle to access guality care for their disabled kids, as well as the ways that institutionalization and family separation thwart disabled children's development.24
+Mental disability has been a justification for separating families since the nation's inception.18 Grafted onto European values of community order, America's early response to disability was isolated confinement; if a family could not furnish an adequate attic or basement for the task, asylums, workhouses, and prisons served the public interest.19 Over the next 200 years, these institutions grew in size and by reputation for their brutal handling of residents.20 In the 20th century, once eugenics fell out of favor, the United States moved to zealous termination of parental rights in families with a mentally disabled caregiver.21 Today, parental disability accounts for one in every five child removals by CPS.22 Furthermore, nearly one-third of children removed by CPS have a disability.23 Human Rights Watch has raised serious concerns about how low-income parents are punished with child removal when they struggle to access quality care for their disabled kids, as well as the ways that institutionalization and family separation thwart disabled children's development.24